 6. The “Internet of Things” Isn’t Going Away

-A few years ago, the Internet of Things was a buzz-phrase that referred to a growing number of household appliances that were wifi-enabled.
-Televisions.
-Stereos.
-Refrigerators.
-Thermostats.
-Now, in 2019, it doesn’t look like “smart home” products are going anywhere soon.
-It’s estimated that over 14 million homes in the U.S. use IoT devices and products — and that number is only expected to go up.
+A few years ago, the Internet of Things was a buzz-phrase referring to a growing number of Wi-Fi-enabled household appliances like TVs, stereos, refrigerators, and thermostats.
+Today, it’s estimated that more than 14 million homes in the U.S. use “smart home” or "smart technology" devices and products — and that number is only expected to grow.

-What does this mean for HVAC companies?
-Does your shop offer the latest line of wifi-enable products and properly install them in customer homes and buildings?
-Do they know how to speak to them and demonstrate value to customers?
-If not, it may be time to update that pricebook and start speaking homeowners’ language.
+What does this mean for HVAC market trends?
+Does your shop offer the latest line of Wi-Fi-enabled products and properly install them?
+Do they know how to speak to them and demonstrate the value of automation to customers?
+If not, it might be time to update that pricebook and start speaking your customers’ language.

-It’s true: More and more consumers out there are concerned about the environmental impact of the products and services they buy.
-But more than that?
-They’re often willing to pay more for options that are more environmentally-friendly than others.
-GlobalWebIndex found that rising number of consumers were ready to pay for more expensive, eco-friendly products, including 46% of Baby Boomers and 61% of Millenials.
+More and more consumers express concerns about the environmental impact of the products and services they buy.
+They’re often willing to pay more for the sustainability of options that are more environmentally friendly than others, whether in new building projects or retrofits.

-Is your HVAC business using customer relationship management (CRM) tools to provide the most convenient experience possible for your customers?
-Are you collecting customer and job information that you can later leverage to customize marketing efforts and target only relevant customer segments?
-These kinds of customer service questions are ones to be asking yourself if you’re looking to make a bigger splash in your service area in 2020.
+Is your HVAC business using customer relationship management (CRM) tools and initiatives to provide the most convenient experience possible for your customers?
+Are you collecting customer and job information you can later leverage to customize marketing efforts and target only relevant customer segments?
+Ask yourself these kinds of customer service questions if you’re looking to make a bigger splash in your service area this year.

 9. No One’s Writing Checks Anymore

 OK, not “no one,” but it’s no secret that check writing has steadily plummeted since the invention of the credit card and more digital ways to pay.
 People don’t pay with cash as much anymore, either.